-Section 144 of the Act requires the Commission to issue a practice direction that requires councils to carry out inspections of development in their respective areas.
+Section 144 of the Act requires the Commission to issue a practice direction that requires councils to carry out inspections of development in their respective are ac.

-Section 156 of the Act provides that the Commission may also issue a practice direction that requires councils to carry out inspections of swimming pools and buildings to ascertain compliance with that section relating to designated safety features.
-A separate practice direction has been issued in respect of swimming pool safety features.
+Section 156 of the Act provides that the Commission may also 'as 'e's practice direction that requires councils to carry out inspections of swimming pools a. d'ou ldings to ascertain compliance with that section relating to designated safety feitures.
+A separate practice direction has been issued in respect of swimming pool safety features

-In issuing this direction, the Commission has taken into account the matters set out in section 144(3) of the Act.
+In issuing this direction, the Commission has taken it to account the matter s set out in section 144(3) of the Act.
 These are:

-- (a) the financial and other resources of councils; - (b) the impact that a failure to inspect a certain number of developments over a period of time may have on local communities; - (c) the various sizes of the areas of councils and differences in population; - (d) the amount of development undertaken in the various areas of the State; - (e) the type of development that predominates in the various areas of the State; - (f) in relation to building work, building conditions in the various areas of the State; and - (g) the public interest in ensuring that development is undertaken in accordance with the requirements of this Act.
+- (a) the financial and other resource of coul city, - (b) the impact that a failure to inspace a certain number of de réopments over a period of time may have on local communities, - (c) the various sizes of the areas of councils and differences in population; - (d) the amount of develor ment undertaken in the valious areas of the State; - (e) the type of developme, t that predominates in the various areas of the State; - (f) in relation to building vork, building vorces in the various areas of the State; and - (g) the public in error in ensuring that development is undertaken in accordance with the requirements of this Act.

-While the Act envisages that the Commission may require councils to carry out inspections relating to 'development', as that term is defined in the Act, more broadly, this practice direction is limited to mandating inspections directed towards securing the objects stated in clause 3 of Part 1 of this practice direction.
+While the i c+ er visages that the Commission may require councils to carry out inspections relating to 'accelopment', as that term is defined in the Act, more broadly, this practice direction is limited to mandating instructions directed towards securing the objects stated in clause 3 of Part 1 of the orestice direction.

-The public interest in protecting public safety and in maintaining confidence and integrity in the development control system within the State has been balanced against other matters outlined in s 144(3).
+r in public interes in protecting public safety and in maintaining confidence and integrity in the development control system within the State has been balanced against other matters outlined in s 144(3).